Private Function Computation for Noncolluding Coded Databases: Private Linear Computation From Coded DSSs

-Finally, we apply the sign assignment process to the query sets for $v=1$.
-The resulting queries after sign assignment are shown in Table~\ref{tab:answers-table_Ex1}.
-Similar to the motivating example of \cref{sec:PLCex_n2k1f3mu4}, Lemma~\ref{lem:redundancy} will be used to remove the redundant queries from each database, and one can show that the desired linear function evaluation $\vmat{X}^{(1)}$ can still be recovered.
-This completes the recovery part.
-For example, in round $2$ and for the $1$st database, one can verify that
+That is true due to the commutativity of the performed linear functions, i.e., the storage code and the candidate functions, and given that the coefficient matrix $\mat{V}_{\mu\times f}$ of the candidate functions is available to the user.
+Thus, the queries for these symbols, i.e., $z_{t,j}$ and $w_{t,j}$, are redundant and can be removed from the query sets regardless of which function evaluation is desired by the user.
+Next, in round $\tau=2$ and for the $1$st database, from the deterministic linear mapping $\mat{\hat{V}}_{\mu\times r}=(\hat{v}_{i,l})$ of \eqref{eq:Alt-linear-mappingV}, one can verify that

 and hence we do not need to download the $2$-sum $z_{7,1}-w_{5,1}$.
-Similarly, we can do the same process for the other databases.
+Similarly, we can do the same exercise for the other databases.
 The redundant queries are marked in blue in Table~\ref{tab:answers-table_Ex1} and the indices $t\in [\beta]$ of the desired linear function evaluations are marked in red.
+This completes the recovery part.
 The resulting PLC rate becomes $\frac{\nu^\mu\cdot k}{\const{D}}=\frac{16\cdot 2}{12\cdot 4}=\frac{2}{3}$, which is equal to the PLC capacity in \cref{thm:PLCcapacity_MDS-PIRcapacity-achieving-codes} with $r=\rank{\mat{V}}=2$.
-This proves the optimality of the PLC scheme.
+This demonstrates the optimality of the PLC scheme. \QEDA

-For completeness, we also show that the user's privacy is still maintained after the removal of redundant queries, which follows from a similar argument as in the motivating example of \cref{sec:PLCex_n2k1f3mu4}.
-Here, we only need to show that for any desired index $v\in[4]$, the removed redundant $\tau$-sums can be chosen to be of the same type.
-For instance, let us consider the $1$st database.
-In the $2$nd round, see Table~\ref{tab:answers-table_Ex1}, it can be shown that the queries for desired index $v=3$ satisfy the equation